Prerequisites

 documentation: If you're using Visual Studio, copy the contents of the G3D starter

 project directory.
-If you're using iCompile, run `icompile` in your project directory and
+If you're using iCompile, run icompile

 respond to the prompts.

-You should now have a directory with subdirectories for `data-files`, `source`, and so on.
-In
+You should now have a directory with subdirectories for data-files

-the root directory are `ice.txt` and/or the Visual Studio project files with names ending in
+and/or the Visual Studio project files with names ending in

 Verify that your program is working and your system is configured correctly.
 Using Visual

-Studio, load the `.sln` file and press F5.
+file and press F5.
 With iCompile, run

 icompile --run

 The program should compile, launch, and display a 3D scene.
 You can exit with the ESC key.
-If
+If it didn't run correctly, debug your environment to ensure that it conforms to the one described in the tools document.

 By default,